-Mark Cuban, the owner of the NBA's Dallas Mavericks, has long advocated the use of growth hormone therapy for rehabilitation purposes for athletes.
-He suggested two years ago that pro sports leagues fund studies to help determine whether HGH could help in athletic recovery.
-When they didn't take action, Cuban did it himself, on his own.
+Mark Cuban, who owns the NBA's Dallas Mavericks, has long advocated the use of growth hormone therapy for rehabilitation purposes for athletes.
+In the past, he proposed that professional sports leagues undertake research to determine if HGH could help in athletic recovery.
+When they didn't take action, Cuban did it himself.

-After baseball's crackdown, Yankees star Alex Rodriguez was busted for growth hormone use, in addition to other violations of baseball's drug policy.
-He was suspended for the entire season of 2014.
+The star of the Yankees, Alex Rodriguez, was busted for growth hormone use, in addition to other violations of baseball's drug policy.
+Rodriguez ended up being suspended for the entire season of 2014.
 That was quite a blow to his career.

-He noted that USADA-sponsored research showed that platelet-rich plasma (PRP) therapy was not a performance-enhancing treatment and should not be banned in sport.
-PRP therapy differs from HGH therapy in that the athlete's blood is being returned to their bodies without any foreign substances added in, whereas HGH therapy is adding a foreign substance into it.
+He stated that USADA-sponsored research concluded that platelet-rich plasma (PRP) therapy was not a performance-enhancing treatment and should not be banned in sport.
+PRP therapy differs from HGH therapy in that the athlete's blood is being returned to their bodies without any foreign substances added in, whereas HGH therapy is adding a foreign substance.

-Madson initially brought this subject up two years ago, on the Los Angeles Angels' website.
-The team had signed him to be its closer, one year after elbow surgery.
-At that time, he had tried and tried just about every treatment method known...without success.
-It took him three long years to get back...a lifetime in the finite career of a professional athlete.
+Madson initially brought this subject up on the Los Angeles Angels' website.
+The team had signed him as its closing relief pitcher, one year after elbow surgery.
+At that time, he had investigated and assessed just about every treatment method known...without any substantial recovery.
+It took three long years to recover...a lifetime in the finite career of a professional athlete.
 He insisted he never used growth hormone.
-But he added that many players had approached him to say they support his stance on HGH.
+But he added that many players had told him that they agree with his opinion on human growth hormone therapy.

 Athletes in Other Sports Agree